 How to manage custom DSP effects

-As for VST effects, the main purpose of custom DSP effects is to take a stream of audio data, apply a process to the audio and return the result to the container application: as a secondary purpose, custom DSP effects can be used to perform sound analysis in real time, allowing for example the display of visual feedbacks or separation of stereo audio channels into different output files.
+As for VST effects, the main purpose of custom DSP effects is to take a stream of audio data, apply a process to the audio and return the result to the container application: as a secondary purpose, custom DSP effects can be used to perform sound analysis, allowing for example the separation of stereo audio channels into different output files.

 The core functionality of DSP effects is the callback function: this function is called by the DSP system and receives a buffer, containing sound samples, a parameter which tells the size in bytes of the buffer and a third parameter that allows passing to the callback a user-defined value.
 Samples inside the buffer can be in the following formats: